digidem/comapeo-mobile/docs/ObservationPresets.md

 };
 ```

-This is an open-ended property that allows any key-value pair descriptor to be associated with an observation.
-For example, any notes associated with an observation is simply saved as a tag, with the `key="notes"`
+This is an open ended propery, that allows any key value pair descriptor to be associated with an observation.
+For example, any notes associated with a observation is simply saved as a tag, with the `key="notes"`

 ### Presets: